-Note: just because two or more employees have a common behavior or trait doesn’t mean that constitutes a ‘group’.
-It may well be possible to group employees who have ‘Microsoft Excel’ as a skill on their profile, but should you?
+Note: Just because two or more employees have a common behavior or trait doesn’t mean that constitutes a ‘group’.
+It may be possible to group employees who have ‘Microsoft Excel’ as a skill on their profile, but should you?

-Step 3: Understand the employee journey
+3: Understand employee journeys

 The employee lifecycle, therefore, is a good starting point for understanding when and why employees interact with communications.

-Step 4: Create a library of responses
+4: Curate a library of customizable responses

 - Subject line

 - Subject matter/content

 - Time zone/time of communication

 - Communication channel